• Skip to primary navigation

 1. I like to start them and place them into the baking dish, stopping before they are baked.

-2. Then I will cover the potatoes with saran wrap so that it is touching the surface of the potatoes.
-This simple trick helps prevent a film from forming on the potatoes, just like it does when you are making pudding.
+2. Then, I will cover the potatoes with saran wrap so that it is touching the surface of the potatoes.
+This simple trick helps prevent a film from forming on the potatoes, just like when making pudding.

-• If you don't want to make these gluten-free au gratin potatoes ahead of time completely, you don't have to.
-You can also just slice your potatoes the day before.
-Just be sure to store your sliced potatoes in a bowl of cold water in the fridge until you are ready to use them.
+• If you don't want to make these gluten-free au gratin potatoes ahead of time, you can also slice your potatoes the day before.
+Store your sliced potatoes in a bowl of cold water in the fridge until you can use them.

 • You do not need to defrost before reheating frozen scalloped potatoes.